 How can we help without adding to the noise and chaos?

 People in crisis want change and at the same time fear change.
 Change requires a lot of effort and they are already tired.
-When a person in crisis starts to change others around them don’t like it and will push back creating more crisis.
+When a person in crisis starts to change, others around them don’t like it and will push back creating more crises.